SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/apn_settings.md

 API base path: `/tracker/apn_settings`

+APN is short of Access Point Name and provides a device with the information needed to connect to wireless service.
+Using this call you can get APN settings using tracker ID.

 ### read

-Gets the APN name/user/password and mobile operator of device by tracker_id.
+Gets the APN name/user/password and mobile operator of device by a tracker_id.

 #### parameters